 Good credit score

-Typically, a FICO credit score of 670 or higher is considered good, but credit score requirements vary between lenders.
+Typically, a FICO credit score of 670 or higher is considered good, but credit score requirements vary between lenders, with most requiring an excellent score.
 They want to see that you don’t have any major credit issues in the past three to five years, such as trouble making loan payments, bankruptcy or foreclosure.

 Consistent work history

-Your tax returns and pay stubs also serve as a way for lenders to see your total income.
-They consider all types of income to calculate your total income and determine how much money they will lend you.
+Your tax returns and pay stubs can also serve as a way for lenders to see your total income, as most consider multiple forms of income to determine how much money they will lend you.
 This includes your work income as well as government benefits, child support and alimony.

 Marine survey report